cerodell/atsc413/README.md

 # ATSC 413 Forest-fire Weather and Climate

 The ATSC413 repo downloads archived numerical weather prediction (NWP) model output and generates a sweep of forecast products.
-The forecast products will aid in teaching a fourth-year synoptic fire weather meteorology course at the University of British Columbia.
-Student will uses the forecat poridcts to create m
+The forecast products will aid in teaching a fourth-year synoptic fire weather meteorology course at the University of British Columbia, where students will forecast fire weather conditions of past wildfire events.

 ## Forecast Products